GoogleCloudPlatform/k8s-node-tools/README.md

-## Foundation:

-# Custom Node Configuration in GKE using Init Containers
+# Node Configuration in GKE

 The below outlines a strategy for performing custom node configuration in Google Kubernetes Engine (GKE) using init containers.
 The goal is to apply node-level settings (like sysctl adjustments, software installations, or kernel parameter checks) *before* regular application workloads are scheduled onto those nodes.
 To achieve this isolation temporarily, we'll mark nodes as unschedulable.